Coronavirus (COVID-19): Pregnancy FAQs

 Pregnant women who do get infected with coronavirus are more likely to have a severe illness than women who aren't pregnant.
 So it's important to protect yourself by following all recommended pregnancy precautions.

 How Can Pregnant Women Protect Themselves From Coronavirus (COVID-19)?

-To protect themselves from coronavirus and other infections, pregnant women should:
+To protect yourself from coronavirus and other infections if you're pregnant:

-Try not to touch their eyes, nose, and mouth.
+- Try not to touch your eyes, nose, and mouth.

-least 6 feet away (2 meters) from other people and wear
+- Stay at least 6 feet away (2 meters) from people you don't live with

-Clean and disinfect things that people touch a lot, like phones, doorknobs, and
+- Clean and disinfect things that people touch a lot, like phones, doorknobs, and counters.

 Can Coronavirus (COVID-19) Cause Problems for a Woman's Pregnancy or Her Baby?